Monday, April 13, 2026

 Academic institutions employ thousands — faculty, researchers, administrative staff, support personnel.
 These employees have the same feedback needs as any workforce, but academic culture has historically been weak on structured feedback.

 Faculty satisfaction surveys: Teaching load balance, research support quality, department culture, work-life boundaries.
-Conversational AI surveys get higher response rates than formal institutional questionnaires — because they feel like a check-in, not a compliance exercise.
+Conversational AI surveys tend to see higher response rates than formal institutional questionnaires — because they feel like a check-in, not a compliance exercise.

 New faculty onboarding: Surveys at 30, 60, and 90 days.
 "How supported do you feel?
 What resources are missing?
 What surprised you about the department?"
 Early signals prevent the slow disengagement that leads to faculty departures.